 The Route 53 entry form won’t handle this for you though, and in hindsight it looks like Bind might not do it for you though I suspected that was more for readability of zone files rather than a technical limitation (and I haven’t tested whether Bind is intelligent enough too handle just a long string).

-Solution: Take the original output of Bind between the parens and just remove the newline characters, leave the quotation marks and spaces between the sections like the following sample and you’ll be golden:
+Solution: Take the original output of Bind between the parentheses and just remove the newline characters, leave the quotation marks and spaces between the sections like the following sample and you’ll be golden:

 "v=DKIM1; k=rsa; t=y; s=email; " "p=MIHfMA0GCSqGSIb3DQEBAQUAA4HNADCByQKBwQC2Cwpa/+Xhfkzn0QnyQoxRwoJPb+s51dIt9UtFLMlMFuYa/k3GBwZ7UWeyAaQJ3RibSzKV/YwgFuMrzyISrLNSuL2k1bQlQQG8nl23Mu9Mowcb+mV2/3G7roshK6kOLNA0IV2SBl8/0UoNZR/x7c1lzVtVqdj0vW1SsJzgGfbt4LGRvCPyjdg+SLpYtOd/Li4Y1pvHgSRKQRrklpKeJo" "nJQ4+lXWqzYtuX9xdNH46ck2HUl56Ob4cy3/gYCJBWrAsCAwEAAQ=="